-Some candidates may be eligible to apply for an internship credential.
-The internship credential is awarded by CTC and may benefit candidates by allowing them to earn a salary while completing their internship hours.
-In short, all graduates of the program complete a fieldwork experience, with some holding the internship credential while others do not.
-Intern credentials are district specific; they are awarded to the district in which the candidate works on behalf of the candidate.
-Candidates are responsible for securing their own fieldwork/internship positions and for obtaining the proper internship credential paperwork from their district and the CSULB Credential Office.
-Interns are evaluated each semester by both their school site supervisor and the University supervisor.
+Some candidates may be required to obtain an internship credential if the district in which they are completing their fieldwork hours is offering a paid internship experience.
+Intern credentials are district-specific and are awarded to the district in which the candidate works on behalf of the candidate.
+Candidates are responsible for securing their own fieldwork/internship positions and obtaining the proper internship credential paperwork from their district and CSULB Credential Office.
+Please note that some districts require the internship credential; most districts, offering either paid or unpaid internships, do not require the internship credential.

-To ensure optimal training experiences, the CSULB school psychology training program has established the following general guidelines for any student completing an internship.
+To ensure optimal training experiences, the CSULB School Psychology training program has established the following general guidelines for any student completing an internship.

 - 1. Paid/Under Paid internships.
 Currently, there is a paucity of paid internships.
-It has become more common for students to complete the fieldwork requirement as unpaid or underpaid1, yet many of the demands placed on them have remained the same.
+It has become more common for students to complete the fieldwork requirement as unpaid or underpaid, yet many of the demands placed on them have remained the same.
 To provide un/under paid interns time to complete class assignments, reflect, and possibly obtain paid employment elsewhere, they now have the option to work 4 days a week at their internship sites. - 2.
 Restricted Number of School Sites.
 Interns will be assigned to no more than 2 sites per semester.
 Interns should have an opportunity to develop meaningful connections with a small number of school staff, programs and students by focusing on one or two schools per semester.
 Itinerant assignments at more than two schools are inappropriate for interns. - 3.
 Program Requirements Take Precedence.
 Completing the fieldwork/internship is one of many program requirements.
 Attending class, completing assignments, and participating in program events also are important requirements and should be supported and accommodated by fieldwork/internship sites. - 4.
 Diverse Training Experiences.
 The intern should be provided opportunities to develop a broad and diverse role, including development of professional competence in, for example, assessment, intervention, counseling, consultation, research, and in-service, and develop professional competencies with a broad range of programs and populations, including but not limited to general education, special education, bilingual education, age, disabilities, and cultures.
 The intern is not to devote more than 40% of his/her time to one type of activity such as psychoeducational evaluations or counseling services. - 5.
 Quality Supervision.
 The intern's primary supervisor should serve as a model school psychologist engaging in broad and diverse service delivery.
-The designation of a credentialed school psychologist as the intern's primary site supervisor is subject to the approval of the University program faculty. - 6.
-Ongoing Communication.
-Training programs and school districts must work together to mutually enhance each other's work.
-Regular communication about training program policies and district practices should occur so that the best collaboration can occur in support of training practices.
+The designation of a credentialed school psychologist as the intern's primary site supervisor is subject to the approval of the University program faculty.